-In this article we explain how to join one of these beta programmes, and how to install and run an iOS beta on your iPhone or iPad.
+In this article we walk you through the steps required to get the iOS 14 beta.
+We explain how to join Apple's beta programmes, and how to install and run an iOS beta on your iPhone.

 Risks and precautions

 Note first of all that betas are test versions.
 They are by definition unfinished pieces of software, and while they should include most or all of the features in the finished product, there will be cosmetic differences and, inevitably, some glitches and problems that will need to be fixed.
 The glitches and problems are why Apple bothers to beta-test iOS in the first place.

 In other words, don't expect a perfect user experience.
 In particular, don't expect existing apps (ones that you may rely on, and which may have worked fine with the previous version of iOS) to work perfectly with the new version.
 In extreme cases you may even find that your device is bricked by the beta, and cannot be used until the next beta comes along and hopefully fixes the problem.

 At time of writing, Apple has released the first and second developer betas of iOS 14 and, crucially, the first public beta, so everyone can get involved.
 However, at this early stage the software is likely to be unreliable, and you may wish to wait a while before plunging in.

 The closer we get to the final launch of iOS 14.0, the more polished and feature-complete we can expect the available betas to become.
 The counter to that, of course, is there will less time left to wait for the official launch, so you won't be gaining so much by installing a beta.